PavanRangani/docs/docs/prd/legal-entities/browse-legal-entities-of-any-family.md

 - Show `Clarius` team information in the Browse page.
 - User can add/edit/delete legal entity of that family.
 - Current and Deceased legal entity are shown different tab.
+- On Click of any records, opens that legal entity.

 ## UX Rules